VitexSoftware/AbraFlexi-pricefixer/README.md

 Runing
 ------

+>> NOTE: please run `abraflexi-pricefixer-init` command before first run.

+When installed from debian package, the `abraflexi-pricefixer` command is availble systemwide.

-When EASE_LOGGER contain `console` then colored output is shown:
+If EASE_LOGGER contain `console` then colored output is shown:

 ![run](run.png?raw=true)